nicolabs/nicolabs.net/_posts/2013-06-15-How-to-cook-an-egg-with-a-Gimp.md

 The main idea to simulate a volume is to apply a shading (yes : in drawing, everything is impression !).

-> This part of the tutorial is probably the one that deserves the most to be enhanced, because it has the undesired side effect to blacken colors in place of darkening them.
+> This part of the tutorial probably deserves some enhancement because it has the undesired side effect to blacken colors instead of darkening them.
 The "Sphere designer" tool might be of a great help to solve this issue (see link at the end).

 ### The edges

-To create this volume effect we are first going to select the drawn shapeand apply the _"Light and Shadow > Drop Shadow"_ filter with a nul offset (x=0, y=0).
+To create this volume effect we are first going to select the drawn shapeand apply the _"Light and Shadow > Drop Shadow"_ filter with a null offset (x=0, y=0).
-This will make the edges come out of the sheet.
+This will make the edges visibly come out of the sheet.

 ![The egg is MORE that an surface...](/assets/blog/pictures/edges.png)